docker/docs/ee/upgrade.md

 >The above following only applies to containers running on Swarm overlay networks.
 This does not impact bridge, macvlan, host, or 3rd party docker networks.

 ## Cluster Upgrade Best Practices
-Docker Engine upgrades in Swarm clusters should follow these guidelines in order to avoid aexaustionpplication downtime.
+Docker Engine upgrades in Swarm clusters should follow these guidelines in order to avoid exhaustion application downtime.

 * Workloads should not be actively scheduled in the cluster during upgrades.
 Large version mismatches between managers and workers can cause unintended consequences
 * Manager nodes should all be upgraded first before upgrading worker nodes.
 Upgrading manager nodes sequentially is recommended if live workloads in the cluster during the upgrade.